awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    make_bucket: greengrass-component-artifacts-123456789012-region
    ```

-1. Allow the core device to access component artifacts in the S3 bucket\.
+1. <a name="core-device-allow-s3-bucket-access-cli"></a>Allow the core device to access component artifacts in the S3 bucket\.

    Each core device has a [core device IAM role](device-service-role.md) that allows it to interact with AWS IoT and send logs to the AWS Cloud\.
 This device role doesn't allow access to S3 buckets by default, so you must create and attach a policy that allows the core device to retrieve component artifacts from the S3 bucket\.

-   If your device's role already allows access to the S3 bucket, you can skip this step\.
+   If the core device's role already allows access to the S3 bucket, you can skip this step\.
 Otherwise, create an IAM policy that allows access and attach it to the role, as follows:

    1. Create a file called `component-artifact-policy.json` and copy the following JSON into the file\.
-This policy allows access to all files in the S3 bucket that you created in the previous step\.
-Replace *DOC\-EXAMPLE\-BUCKET* with the name of the bucket to use\.
+This policy allows access to all files in an S3 bucket\.
+Replace *DOC\-EXAMPLE\-BUCKET* with the name of the S3 bucket\.

       ```
       {